oruga-ui/oruga/packages/docs/components/Collapse.md

 ## Collapse component

-> An easy way to toggle what you want
+> An easy way to toggle what you want.

 ```html
 <o-collapse></o-collapse>